fchmainy/k8s-trainings-101/README.md

 This is a series of hands-on exercices that will help you get into Kubernetes (known by the shorthand 'k8s') and start working on NGINX Ingress Controller.

 ## Capture the Flag
-Of course, if there is a challenge, there will be a winner (I did not mention anything about a price though)!
+Of course, if there is a challenge, there will be a winner (I did not mention anything about a prize though)!
 Please go and create a user account on [Capture the K8S Flag](http://ctfd.f5demolab.org) and start playing.

 Don't worry, you are not alone: